Spica-Vir/Spica-Vir.github.io/_posts/2022-01-22-VASP resources.md

 According to my preliminary tests only peak positions can be calculated correctly, nevertheless still an impressive achievement considering the lack of support of VASP in vibrational properties.

 # Post-processing
-[**p4vasp**](https://github.com/orest-d/p4vasp) - A powerful post-processing software with graphical user interface
+[**p4vasp**](https://www.vasp.at/py4vasp/latest/) - A powerful post-processing software with graphical user interface

 It can be used to read, visualize, and export various electronic properties.
-Applicable for Windows, MacOS, and Linux.
+Older versions are applicable for Windows, MacOS, and Linux, and the latest version can be installed via `apt-get` in Ubuntu linux and callable in Python via Jupyter.
 Based on `vasprun.xml` file, it can be launched by simply copying its executable file to the job folder.
-It can also used for structure visualization but not as beautiful as [VESTA](http://jp-minerals.org/vesta/en/).
+It can also used for structure visualization but not as beautiful as [VESTA](https://jp-minerals.org/vesta/en/).
+Its [GitHub page](https://github.com/orest-d/p4vasp) is also included.

 Known issue
-: Its [information webpage](http://www.p4vasp.at/) has been down due to sever problems since late 2021.
-Only [GitHub page](https://github.com/orest-d/p4vasp) is available now.
+: Its old information page (p4vasp.at) has been down due to sever problems since late 2021.

-[**VASPKIT**](http://vaspkit.sourceforge.net/) - A light-weight tool kit for post-processing.
+[**VASPKIT**](https://vaspkit.com/) - A light-weight tool kit for post-processing.

 No graphical interface, only available on Linux.
 Capable of dealing electronic and optic properties including band, DOS, electrostatic potential, differential charge/spin density and planar averaged properties.